 It isn’t the intensity of the trail itself that is challenging but rather the moisture and wetter climate that make everywhere so slippery.
 While walking along the paths the trail is easy enough.
 However, rocky parts and the rubble stairs that are mostly covered in moss are quite dangerous.

-There is a railing all along the way to second lake yet still, Jacqueline managed to slip almost falling into the bushes and trees below her.
+There is a railing all along the way to the second lake yet still, Jacqueline slipped almost falling into the bushes and trees below her.